In the first instalment of our two-part article, we looked at wet weather motorcycle riding and the benefits of basic bike and rider preparation.

 Throttle control allows us to stabilise our bike whilst maintaining traction and preventing slides.
 It allows us to hunt for grip.

-And this is why throttle control in the wet is vital.
+And this is why throttle control in wet weather motorcycle riding is vital.

 Rolling off the throttle in a controlled manner keeps the bike stable and planted.